點新聞

 Kelleher also believes that globalization will not reverse, but regional connections will strengthen.
 He noted that Asian economies can cope with the impact of tariffs.
 Even though US tariffs on China might significantly impact China's economic growth, he trusts that the Chinese government can implement various measures to mitigate the economic effects of these tariffs.

 Regarding statements like "globalization is dead" or "globalization is in retreat," Winters said, "It's just simply rubbish."
 He asserted that globalization remains as resilient as ever, just manifested in different ways.
-Trade volumes continue to rise, and the imposition of 60% tariffs from certain countries does not harm overall trade; it merely creates friction costs.
+Trade volumes continue to rise, and implementing 60% tariffs from certain countries does not harm overall trade; it merely creates friction costs.

 Related News: